syncfusion-content/blazor-docs/blazor/dropdown-tree/data-binding.md

 ## GetTreeViewData

-This section shows how to get the node from corresponding ID.
-Using the `GetTreeViewData` method, the entire node details of the TreeView is achieved.
+The `GetTreeViewData` method can be used to retrieve the complete node details of the tree rendered in the Dropdown Tree popup or to retrieve specific node details by passing its corresponding ID.

 ```cshtml